ahlstromcj/seq66/README.md

     *   Added a 'usr' option to show an elliptical progress box, as eye candy.
     *   Fixed the writing and byte-counting of the end-of track event.
 Saved Seq66 MIDI files will be one byte longer.
+    *   Updated the licensing files to conform to GitHub so that they are detected by GitHub.
     *   Also see RELNOTES.

 // vim: sw=4 ts=4 wm=2 et ft=markdown